-This warranty will be in effect from the date of delivery to the first retail consumer or the date the product is first put into use, whichever occurs first and for the following period:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first and for the applicable period below:

 - 1. TWELVE (12) CONSECUTIVE MONTHS for private use owners. - 2.
 FOUR (4) CONSECUTIVE MONTHS for commercial use owners.
 A personal watercraft is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
 A personal watercraft is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use. - 3.
-Emission-related components that are installed on EPA certified Sea-Doo personal watercrafts registered in the USA are covered for thirty (30) consecutive months or one hundred seventy five (175) hours of engine use whichever occurs first.
-If the one hundred seventy five (175) hours of engine use are reached during the regular warranty coverage period, the emission-related components are still covered by BRP's standard warranty until the end of regular coverage period. - 4.
-The list of the current warranted emission-related components is known by your authorized BRP dealer. - 5.
-For Sea-Doo personal watercrafts produced by BRP for sale in the state of California, that are originally sold to a resident or subsequently warranty registered to a resident in the state of California, please also refer to the applicable California Emissions Control Warranty Statement.
+Emission-related components that are installed on EPA certified Sea-Doo personal watercrafts registered in the USA are covered for thirty (30) consecutive months or one hundred seventy five (175) hours of engine use, whichever occurs first; and evaporative emission related components are warranted for twenty-four (24) consecutive months.
+If the one hundred seventy five (175) hours of engine use are reached during another applicable warranty coverage period described herein, the emission-related components are still covered by BRP's standard limited warranty until the end of such regular coverage period.
+The list of the current warranted emission-related components is known by and available from your authorized BRP dealer. - 4.
+For Sea-Doo personal watercrafts produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, please also refer to the applicable California Emissions Control Warranty Statement contained herein.

-The repair or replacement of parts or the performance of service under this warranty does not extend the life of this warranty beyond its original expiration date.
+The repair or replacement of parts or the performance of service under any applicable warranty does not extend the life of such warranty beyond its original expiration date.